 - SW 740 or 741* Field Education Practicum in a school setting for two consecutive semesters, fall/spring (6 credit hours).

-Students must submit a completed portfolio prior to receiving your Education Professional Standards Board School Social Work Certificate.
+Students must submit a completed portfolio prior to receiving the Education Professional Standards Board School Social Work Certificate.

 Students must maintain a minimum GPA of 3.0 in School Social Work requirements.